ZATAN-uMaine/vismod/README.md

 1. A Debian-based Python container for development work.
 This contains all of the dependencies for our code.
 VSCode is running as user `work` within the container.
 Port 4000 + 5000 are exposed to localhost so you can access Flask and Python debugging.
 2. InfluxDB with some example data, on port 8086.
-3. Grafana with some pre-configured dashboards, on port 3000.

 Development also uses [dotenv](https://dev.to/jakewitcher/using-env-files-for-environment-variables-in-python-applications-55a1) for managing environment variables and secrets.
 You will need to copy the